IMMERSIVE DESIGN THEORY - "THE MAGIC THRESHOLD".

 Navigating the Invisible Line Between Reality and Fiction in Immersive Design

-In the world of immersive design, one of the most potent tools at our disposal is also one of the least talked about: The Magic Threshold.
+In the world of experience design, particularly in immersive, one of the most powerful tools at our disposal is also one of the least talked about: The Magic Threshold.

-This threshold isn’t a physical object, though it can be.
+This threshold isn’t a physical object like a door, though it can be.
 It’s the moment in the customer journey when your audience leaves the real world behind and enters the fictional universe you've crafted.
 Whether subtly blended or sharply defined, the placement of this threshold can fundamentally shape your audience’s sense of immersion, engagement, and even perceived value.

 Where Is Your Threshold?